huggingface/peft/docs/source/developer_guides/lora.md

 The initialization of LoRA weights is controlled by the parameter `init_lora_weights` in [`LoraConfig`].
 By default, PEFT initializes LoRA weights with Kaiming-uniform for weight A and zeros for weight B resulting in an identity transform (same as the reference [implementation](https://github.com/microsoft/LoRA)).

 It is also possible to pass `init_lora_weights="gaussian"`.
-As the name suggests, this initializes weight A with a Gaussian distribution (weight B is still zeros).
-This is how [Diffusers](https://huggingface.co/docs/diffusers/index) initializes LoRA weights.
+As the name suggests, this initializes weight A with a Gaussian distribution and zeros for weight B (this is how [Diffusers](https://huggingface.co/docs/diffusers/index) initializes LoRA weights).

 ```py
 from peft import LoraConfig